tendermint/spec/spec/consensus/evidence.md

 than 1/3 voting power and a (temporary) network partition between the aforementioned subsets.
 This is because in consensus, votes are gossiped around.
 When a node observes two conflicting votes from the same peer, it will use the two votes of evidence and begin gossiping this evidence to other nodes.
+[Verification](#duplicatevoteevidence) is addressed further down.

 ```go
 type DuplicateVoteEvidence struct {